dykyi-roman/book-summary/ddd-in-php.md

 Value Objects are not persisted on their own, they are typically persisted within an Aggregate.

+Not recommended save a reference for another object.

+For a comparison, a VO property must be a equals() method.

 Value Objects should not be persisted as complete records, though it is an option in some cases.
 Instead it is best to use Embedded Value.
 As Value Objects are small, Embedded Value is usually the best choice to persis data to ORM.
 OR Doctrine Custom Types.

 Another interesting detail about modeling your Domain concepts using Value Objects is about its security benefits.